incognite-lab/Pepper-Controller/README.md

-Then install all the other requirements using: pip2 install -r ./requirements.txt
+Then install all the other requirements using: